cryptocoinserver/jesse-optuna/README.md

 # Jesse optuna

-Only works with the dashboard version / branch of jesse.
+Only works with the new GUI version of jesse.
+It will create a CSV with the parameter set, training metrics and testing metrics.
+You can use that CSV for further evaluation.
+For example you might want to filter parameter sets where the testing metrics are too low / sort by best testing score etc.

 The config.yml should be self-explainatory.